ibm-cloud-docs/pattern-vpc-security/infrastructure-and-endpoint-security-domain.md

  - [Getting started with FortiGate Security Appliance 10 Gbps](/docs/fortigate-10g?topic=fortigate-10g-getting-started)
  - [Getting started with {{site.data.keyword.Bluemix_notm}} Juniper vSRX](/docs/vsrx?topic=vsrx-getting-started).

-## Endpoint Detection / Endpoint Protection (EDR/EPP) capability
+## Endpoint Detection and Endpoint Protection (EDR/EPP) capability
 {: #EDR-EPP}

 EDR/EPP security is a detection and protect mechanism that works at the operating system and application levels.
 This can loosely thought of anti-virus on a server, but today’s EDR/EPP solutions provide so much more like hardening, software patching, compliance monitoring, threat hunting, and so on.
 Within {{site.data.keyword.Bluemix_notm}}’s Security and Compliance Center (SCC) solution is a component known as Cloud Workload Protection.
-This could be likened to Endpoint Protection / Detection (EPP/EDR) security.
+This could be likened to Endpoint Protection and Detection (EPP/EDR) security.
 This provides a broad range of security capabilities to include:

 -   A unified and centralized framework to manage the security and compliance of applications, workloads, and infrastructure
 -   Host and image scanning, auditing, and runtime vulnerability management capabilities